aabanaag/friendly-unicorn-swift/README.md

 - It would also show a timestamp of the user's last session.

 ## Architecture
-> MVVM-C or Model-View-ViewModel-Coordinator pattern.
+> MVVM or Model-View-ViewModel pattern.

 MVVM, simply because it separates components making it maintainable and testable.
 The ViewModel contains most of the business logic and since it is not coupled to a view, it would be easier to create unit-test.
-While applying coordinator pattern to MVVM, adds an extra layer of separation, it basically prevents any view to be know other views within the app.
-The Coordinator organizes everything in a soft of container box.

 ## Dependencies
 - [RxSwift](https://github.com/reactiveX/rxswift)